dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>Why seven minutes?</h3>

 > The goal of Tiny Talk is to create a low-commitment experience that still allows for a meaningful exchange, which is why Tiny Talks are capped at seven minutes.
 > If seven minutes is too long, you can always end the call early.
 Or, if your Tiny Talk sparks something and seven minutes is not enough, just call the person back!
-Tiny Talks are intended as hors d'oeuvres - if you're still hungry, call them back!
+Tiny Talks are intended as hors d'oeuvres - if you're still hungry, call them back!!

 <h3> What is a Tiny Talk? </h3>